Back to Health News & Stories

 • The importance of sleep and how to establish an effective sleep habits

 Once you know what you have to do to achieve your goal, set timeframes to mark milestones along the way.
-For example, if your overall goal is to lose 40 pounds, set smaller goals like, losing one pound a week or four to five pounds each month.
+For example, if your overall goal is to lose 40 pounds, you can set smaller goals like losing one pound a week or four to five pounds each month.

 • One week to lose one to two pounds